kyma-incubator/compass/docs/runtime-agent/runtime-agent-contract.md

 ## Renewing trusted connection

 Depending on the type of trusted connection, during the runtime lifecycle, it may be required to periodically renew trusted connection.

+## Synchronizing Runtime with Director

+Runtime Agent is also responsible for synchronizing Applications in the Runtime down from the Director.
+This means it makes sure that the state in the Runtime matches the state in the Director.